 If you live for winter fun and all the sports and activities that come along with it, you will surely enjoy the skiing (both downhill and cross-country) that Winnipeg offers.
 There's Kildonan, St. Vital, La Barriere Parks, Windsor Park and Springhill Winter Park that are all great spots to head out to when the winter season rolls back around (not too soon, hopefully).

-What’s the best thing about a multicultural city of nearly 700,000 habitants?
+What's the best thing about a multicultural city of nearly 700,000 habitants?
 Great ethnic cuisine, of course.
 The Exchange District, Corydon Avenue and the Osborne Village are some great areas to fulfill all your foodie fantasies.
 There are over 1000 restaurants in the city so you can bet that there is a spot for every palate.
 Interested in organic dishes with a truly Canadian twist?
 Give Fusion Grill a try.
 Looking for tapas?
-Segovia Tapas Bar and Restaurant is a fan-favorite and tends to top most lists.
-Intrigued by local food?
-Peasant Cookery has that front covered.
+Cordova Tapas & Wine is a fan-favorite and tends to top most lists.
 Craving South American?
-There’s no better spot than Hermanos Restaurant & Wine Bar to fulfill all those guilty cravings.
+There's no better spot than Hermanos Restaurant & Wine Bar to fulfill all those guilty cravings.
 Of course, these are only a fraction of the countless culinary catches Winnipeg has to offer.
 Explore the city, wander around and discover the wonderful finds for yourself.

 Regardless of age or gender, toddlers and teens alike will find endless hours of entertainment in the city.
 Here are just a handful of the fun options out there (and yes, it's totally acceptable to wish you were a kid again after checking out these spots):

 - Magnus Eliason Rec Centre: A great spot for teens looking for fun after school activities.

 - Children's Museum: A non-profit, charitable museum with 12 permanent galleries, who said fun couldn't be educational?